Hideyuki Kikuchi's Vampire Hunter D: Volume 3

-The vampire hunter known only as D has been hired by a wealthy, dying man to find his daughter, who was kidnapped by the powerful vampire Lord Meier Link.
-Though humans speak well of Meier Link, the price on his head is too high for D to ignore and he sets out to save her before she can be turned into an undead creature of the night.
-In the nightmare world of 12090 A.D., finding Meier Link before he reaches the spaceport in the Clayborn States and gets off the planet will be hard enough, but D has more than just Meier Link to worry about.
+The vampire hunter known only as D has been hired by a wealthy, dying man to find his daughter, who was kidnapped by the powerful vampire Lord Meyerling.
+Though humans speak well of Meyerling, the price on his head is too high for D to ignore and he sets out to save her before she can be turned into an undead creature of the night.
+In the nightmare world of 12090 A.D., finding Meyerling before he reaches the spaceport in the Clayborn States and gets off the planet will be hard enough, but D has more than just Meyerling to worry about.
 The dying man is taking no chances, and has also enlisted the Marcus family, a renegade clan of ruthless mercenaries who don't care who they kill as long as they get paid!

 Hideyuki Kikuchi's Vampire Hunter D Volume 3 adapts Demon Deathchase, the third Vampire Hunter D light novel.